Top Chinese New Year Travel Places

 3. New Year Flower Market

 Strolling through the flower markets after a New Year's Eve dinner with friends and family is one of the must-dos on a Hong Kong Chinese New Year activity list.
 In total, 14 open-air flower markets are held from the 25th day of the 12th month of the Chinese lunar calendar to the eve of Chinese New Year, lasting for 6 days in total.
 Among them, those held at Victoria Park and Fa Hui Park are the largest in scale and the most festive.
-You should not miss visiting a flower market visit during a Chinese New Year holiday.
+You should not miss visiting a flower market visit during the Chinese New Year holiday.

 4. Chinese New Year Horse Racing